eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/README.md

 ## Introduction to the roadmap
 :eight_spoked_asterisk: View the [roadmap of the EUDI Wallet reference implementation](https://github.com/orgs/eu-digital-identity-wallet/projects/24)

 Feature descriptions and details will be updated as their analysis progresses.
 If the feature is scheduled for implementation, the estimated release schedule is displayed on a quarterly basis.
-Status of the geature means the following:
+Status of the feature means the following:
 - **Funnel:** Candidate feature for the backlog; decision on implementation pending.
 - **Backlog:** Feature agreed to be developed and implementation scheduled.
 - **In Development:** Feature under development.